elizabethtian/Cursos-Salesforce-App/README.md

 <img src="https://raw.github.com/elizabethtian/Cursos-Salesforce-App/master/Calendar_Demo.png" width="85%" height="85%" />

-Signup page: Course info displayed; new registration to the course stored in Salesforce database; automatic email sent to attendant; if "Asistente Nuevo" is selected, a new Contact is created and linked to this registration if contact does not already exist; if "Asistente Viejo" is selected, the registration is linked to a previous contact in the Salesforce database found through an SOQL query using email match
+Signup page: Course info displayed; new registration to the course stored in Salesforce database; automatic confirmation email sent to attendant; if "Asistente Nuevo" is selected, a new Contact is created and linked to this registration if contact does not already exist; if "Asistente Viejo" is selected, the registration is linked to a previous contact in the Salesforce database found through an SOQL query using email match

 <img src="https://raw.github.com/elizabethtian/Cursos-Salesforce-App/master/Signup_Demo.png" width="85%" height="85%" />